Locations affected by this alert: Arbil (Erbil), Baghdad, BALAD*, Basra, KARBALA*, KIRKUK*, MOSUL*, NAJAF*, Sulaymaniyah

 - Impact: Increased security measures, possible retaliatory attacks, additional violence, localized transport and business disruptions

 Iraqi authorities will likely maintain a heightened security presence in Baghdad and throughout the southern and central areas of Iraq amid fears of further rocket attacks and additional violence.
 Followers and supporters of Shi'a militias in Iraq could conduct retaliatory attacks against US military personnel and interests.
+Supporters of Shi'a militia groups will likely hold nationwide rallies and demonstrations outside US military installations and diplomatic missions, resulting in transport and business disruptions.
+Violence between security forces and demonstrators cannot be ruled out.

 Background and Analysis